TritonDataCenter/sdc-cloudapi/docs/index.md

 these phases can each be run manually (_on demand_ migration).

-For any migration action (e.g. `begin`, `sync`, `switch` or `abort`) you can use the migration `watch` endpoint to show progress information for the running migration action
+For any migration action (e.g. `begin`, `sync`, `switch` or `abort`) you can use the migration `watch` endpoint to show progress information for the running migration action.

+Once the migration switch is complete, if you are happy with the new migrated instance then you should run the `finalize` action to remove the original source instance.
+Note that once the finalize action completes successfully, the migration will no longer show up in the migration list.

 ## Migrate  (POST /:login/machines/:id/migrate)